maxtori/linera-protocol/linera-indexer/README.md

 <!-- cargo-rdme start -->

-This module defines the linera-indexer library.
+This module defines the linera-indexer library including the main indexer loop, the generic plugin and runner trait and the connection to the node service.

 <!-- cargo-rdme end -->